tawfik-ops/VacationTimeSys/README.md

 # VacationTimeSys
 The Vacation System concept is featured in the third edition of the Object Oriented Analysis And Design textbook, offering insights into the design and functionality of the system for tracking employee leave, managing time-off requests, and related processes.
 # Scope
+ - Build a new system for vacation requests, including related workflow
+ - Integrate with the HR system using APIs

 ## Table of Contents
 - [System Features](#system-features)